 The Chinese Fishing Nets in Kochi are often regarded as one of the most picturesque sights in Kochi.
 Legends tell that these nets were originally brought down from the royal courts of Kublai Khan, the great Chinese emperor and introduced in 14th century by Zheng He, a Chinese explorer to the local fisherman in Kochi.
 You can also buy fishes from the fishmongers and get them cooked in some local shacks.

-3. Play with elephants at Elephant Training Centre
+3. Elephant Training Centre – Play With Elephants

 Kodanad is a relatively small riverside village in Ernakulam district in Kochi.
 It is also the home to an elephant training center where the baby and adult elephants are washed and trained.
 You can come to Kodanad for a day trip and be a part of this unique experience and watch the elephants early in the morning.
 Watching the elephants roll and play in the water is fun.